Read the transcript of AP's interview with President Trump

-A transcript of an Oval Office interview Tuesday with President Donald Trump by AP White House reporters Catherine Lucey, Zeke Miller and Jonathan Lemire:
+A transcript of an Oval Office interview Tuesday with President Donald Trump by AP White House reporters Catherine Lucey, Zeke Miller and Jonathan Lemire.
+"OFF THE RECORD" indicates where portions of the interview occurred that were not for publication.

-President Trump: How is the business of the news?
+President Donald Trump: How is the business of the news?
 We're keeping you busy?

 AP: Yes, sir, you are.